 Any user (recruiter/candidate) can always make inquiries and email us to re-collect the information that they have forgotten.

 We have updated our process and built new features

 In order to fully meet key requirements from GDPR, we have added new processes and features that further empowers our users to do more about their personal data:

-- Also, recruiters can now select candidates within the prospect list to send emails as confirmations of consent if needed to.
+Recruiters can now select candidates within the prospect list to send emails as confirmations of consent if needed.